m3au/tech-challenge/docs/architecture.md

 - `world.page`: Playwright page instance
 - `world.data`: Processed environment configuration object (via `getEnvironment()` function)
+- `world.testContext`: Test context object for tracking test steps and state (used for bug reporting)
+- `world.testInfo`: Playwright TestInfo instance for test metadata and attachments

 The fixture calls `getEnvironment()` which reads from `process.env` and returns a structured configuration object.